anelson/linux_devbox/README.md

   * Set a password for that user with `passwd sumd00d`
   * Install the sudo package with `pacman -S sudo`
   * Run `visudo` and uncomment the line that allows all `sudo` commands for members of `wheel`
+  * I like to `su sumd00d` at this point to log into the unprivileged user shell to make sure it works.
+Sometimes I forget something (often `zsh`).
   * Exit the chroot with `exit` and then `reboot` to boot into the live system.

 ## Suspend/Hibernate for laptops